A PHP Developer in The JavaScript World

 "!dev/server", // ! = exclude

-"!dev/server/config", // installation specific, never deleted
+"!dev/server/config", // installation specific file, never modified programmatically

 "!dev/server/server.js" // because of nodemon, we need to overwrite the file, not delete and copy